Security and Privacy on Generative Data in AIGC: A Survey: Privacy on Generative Data

 In language generative models, Carlini \textit{et al.} \cite{carlini2021extracting} extracted training data by querying large language models (LLMs).
 The experiments employ GPT-2 as a demonstration to extract sensitive individual information, e.g., name, email, and phone number.
 Tirumala \textit{et al.} \cite{tirumala2022memorization} empirically studied the memorization dynamics over language model training, and demonstrated that larger models memorize faster.
 Nicholas \textit{et al.} \cite{carlini2022quantifying} described three log-linear relationships to quantify the extent to which LLMs memorize training data under different model scales, times of sample replications, and number of tokens.
 Their experiments indicated that memory in LLMs is more prevalent than previously believed and that memorization scales log-linearly with model size.

 In vision generative models, the general view is that generative adversarial networks (GANs) tend not to memorize training data under normal training settings \cite{webster2019detecting}.
 However, Feng \textit{et al.} \cite{feng2021gans} showed experimentally that GANs replication percentage decays exponentially with respect to dataset size and complexity.
 Stronger memory exists in diffusion models \cite{webster2023reproducible,carlini2023extracting,somepalli2023diffusion}.
-Carlini \textit{et al.} \cite{carlini2023extracting} illustrated the ability of diffusion models to memorize individual images from the training data and can reproduce them at generation time.
-Compared with GANs, diffusion models are less private.
-Somepalli \textit{et al.} \cite{somepalli2023diffusion} proposed image retrieval frameworks to demonstrate that the generated images by diffusion models are simple combinations of the foreground and background objects of the training dataset.
+Carlini \textit{et al.} \cite{carlini2023extracting} illustrated the ability of diffusion models to memorize individual images from the training data and can reproduce them at generation time. {Unlike DMs that accept training data as direct input, generators for GANs are trained using only indirect information (i.e., gradients from the discriminator) about the training data.
+Therefore, GANs are more private.} Somepalli \textit{et al.} \cite{somepalli2023diffusion} proposed image retrieval frameworks to demonstrate that the generated images by diffusion models are simple combinations of the foreground and background objects of the training dataset.
 As shown in Fig. \ref{privacy1}, diffusion models just create semantically rather than pixel-wise objects identical to original images.